DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/azure-devops.md

 The task is now added to the pipeline.
 Click its name in the pipeline to enter the task settings.

 On the settings screen, specify the Node.js version to install.
-Use the latest LTS version - you can find its number on the [Node.js website](https://nodejs.org/en/).
+Use the latest LTS version - it is available on the [Node.js website](https://nodejs.org/en/).

 ![Specify Node.js Version](../../../images/azure/set-node-version.png)